jadenvc/force_control/README.md

 ```

 ## Reference
+This package was implemented as a part of
 Y. Hou and M. T. Mason, "Robust Execution of Contact-Rich Motion Plans by Hybrid Force-Velocity Control,"
 2019 International Conference on Robotics and Automation (ICRA), Montreal, QC, Canada, 2019, pp. 1933-1939

-The package was initially implemented based on James A. Maples and Joseph J. Becker, "Experience in Force Control of Robotic Manipulators",
+The implementation was initially based on James A. Maples and Joseph J. Becker, "Experience in Force Control of Robotic Manipulators",
 Then a lot more functionalities were added.
 Please contact yifan for questions.